- Examples of malware

 - Your device is heated even if not in use.

-How to remove malware from your infected devices
+How to remove malware from your iPhone, Android phone, or PC

 - Turn off your device or disconnect it from the internet as the malware may be operated by actors online.
 If you suspect the malware comes from an app, delete it from your device.
 When you turn your device back on, do it on Safe Mode.